-In the unlikely event a charge fails to explode, additional attempts to detonate the charge would be made.
-If detonation fails, the explosive would be recovered and disarmed.
-If the explosive cannot be detonated or disarmed, to safeguard human life, the explosive is disposed at sea in accordance with established Ammunition and Explosives Safety Afloat requirements.
-The location of any disposal is recorded.

-The standard operating procedures for ship shock trial safety could result in a secondary benefit to public health and safety through a reduction in the potential for interaction with ship shock trial activities.
+In the unlikely event a charge fails to explode, additional attempts to detonate the charge will be made.
+If detonation fails, the explosive will be recovered and disarmed.
+If the explosive cannot be detonated or disarmed, to safeguard human life, the explosive will be disposed at sea in accordance with established Ammunition and Explosives Safety Afloat requirements.
+The location of any disposal will be recorded.
+These standard operating procedures benefit public health and safety through a reduction in the potential for interaction with ship shock trial activities.